Pratibha Rani: Post-judicial appointments

-In 2019, Rani was appointed by the Delhi High Court to manage the affairs and functioning of the Sai Baba Temple on Lodhi Road, in Delhi, during on ongoing case about mismanagement of temple funds by officials of the managing trust of the temple.
+In 2019, Rani was appointed by the Delhi High Court to manage the affairs and functioning of the Sai Baba Temple on Lodhi Road, in Delhi, during an ongoing case about mismanagement of temple funds by officials of the managing trust of the temple.
 In the same year, the National Green Tribunal in Delhi appointed Rani to head a committee to investigate the running of industrial units in residential areas in Delhi, in an effort to address pollution in the city.
 Following the submission of the committee report, the Tribunal shut down over 4000 industrial units in Delhi.

 Personal life

 Rani completed her graduate education at the University of Delhi, earning an undergraduate degree at Lady Shri Ram College, and an LL.B. degree at the university's Faculty of Law.